Jandev/minifier/README.md

 The `principalId` is the Object Id of your Managed Identity OR from your own Azure Active Directory account.

-The contents of the `Minifier.Frontend` project should look similar to the following:
+The contents of the `Minifier.Backend` project should look similar to the following:

 ```json
 {